 - Above all, if you are unsure about any aspect of your obligations, don’t guess . . .
 ASK!

-Supervisor: Supervisors also play a critical role on the TLR.
+Supervisor: Supervisors have a critical role on the TLR.
 The Primary Supervisor shares the responsibility for ensuring timesheet accuracy with the employee.
 Alternate Supervisors are listed as back approvers in the event the Primary Supervisor is unavailable.
 By submitting the timesheet electronically, the supervisor is certifying that the timesheet accurately reflects the number of hours the employee has worked.

 - Know where to find the budget code used to segregate time charges for their employee.